Stay informed with the

 Deal Me In: Start off 2010 by making smart bets exclusively28 December 2009

-Essential to every newbie's success is understanding two fundamentals that increase their chances of winning: They are 1) Sticking to bets that have a casino advantage of less than two percent, and, 2) Developing competence in games like blackjack or video poker and in selecting the right wager or slot machine.
+Essential to every newbie's success is understanding two fundamentals that increase their chances of winning: They are 1) sticking to bets that have a casino advantage of less than 2%, and 2) developing competence in games like blackjack or video poker and in selecting the right wager or slot machine.
 Doing so, Tami, you'll stand a good chance of turning the tables in your favor, staying in action longer, having fun, and yes, stopping the flight of your hard-earned cash into the casino coffers.

-So why, Tami, is it so important to make wagers that have a house advantage of less than two percent?
+So why, Tami, is it so important to make wagers that have a house advantage of less than 2%?
 Because, as casino management knows, you do not play through your bankroll just once, but keep playing your coins, credits or chips again and again during the course of your stay.
-That's also why finding higher payback machines or smart table game wagers is so important.
+That's also why finding higher-payback machines or smart table-game wagers is so important.

 So, Tami, here are some of my favorite casino wagers, ones that should increase your chances of winning.
 They are my favorite bets by the standard outlined above: They must have less than a 2% house edge and be played with some proficiency.